-- (1) Acting appointment made at a higher band occurs when an employee is designated to carry out the full range of duties of another employee in a higher band in the Public Service who is- - (a) absent (annual leave, special leave, study leave, sick leave, secondment or maternity/paternity leave); - (b) absent on internal (in-service) or external training courses (other than accredited scholarship courses overseas which are normally followed by re-posting), at conferences, meetings or for other similar purposes; or - (c) promoted, resigned, retired, dismissed, redeployed, or died during service. - (2) An employee on acting appointment shall take all the terms and conditions of the higher band. - (3) When an employee is appointed to act in a higher post, that employee is expected to also perform the duties of his/her substantive post.
-The only exception is cases where, on acting appointment, s/he is required to move to another locality, in which case another employee may be appointed to act in his substantive post.
-Such acting appointment requires approval by the Commission. - (4) Acting appointment requires the approval of the Chief Executive Officer who shall determine the appropriate acting appointment period. - (5) Where acting appointment is at the level of CEOs, the relevant Minister may, with the approval of the Commission, determine the terms and conditions based on the nature of the duties and post.
+- 1) Acting appointment made at a higher band occurs when an employee is designated to carry out the full range of duties of another employee in a higher band in the Public Service who is- - (a) absent on vacation leave, special leave, study leave, sick leave, secondment or maternity/paternity leave); - (b) absent on internal (in-service) or external training courses (other than accredited scholarship courses overseas which are normally followed by reposting), at conferences, meetings or for other similar purposes; or - (c) promoted, resigned, retired, dismissed, redeployed, or died during service. - 2) Acting appointment in higher positions shall be applicable only to Band "M" upward.
+Any vacancies at the lower levels need to be filled immediately and workload to be spread across similar positions and managed as appropriate by CEOs. - 3) An employee on acting appointment shall take all the terms and conditions of the higher band, and is expected to also perform all the duties of his/her substantive post.
+The only exception is cases where, on acting appointment, he is required to move to another locality, in which case another employee may be appointed to act in his substantive post.
+Such acting appointment requires approval by the Commission.